MP3 Audio Clip ( 11 min 47 sec )

 143:49:45 England: Okay.

-143:50:21 Young: Houston, the best idea I can give you of what this looks like, is it looks like about halfway up to that crater that we went to out at the Nevada Test Site (NTS).
+[Their current location is near the 17914 camera station.
+The 'little crater' is labelled in a detail.]143:50:21 Young: Houston, the best idea I can give you of what this (cobble-covered ray surface) looks like, is it looks like about halfway up to that crater that we went to out at the Nevada Test Site (NTS).
 Man, I tell you, I've never seen so many blocks in my life.

 143:50:44 Duke: Good exercise in driving.

-143:50:49 Duke: That (rock) hit on the floorboard.
+[On the audio track track in Diego Trystero's YouTube clip, John's 'baddie' is heard at 19:39.
+In the video at that same point in the Trystero clip, a pair of nearly-identical craters can be seen at just inside the right edge of the DAC frame.
+Brian McInall has identified this crater pair in the traverse map.
+Note that the time counter in Brian's screen grab reads 19:41, compared with 19:39 for exactly the same frame when watching the clip on YouTube with my iMac.
+Seven seconds later, at 19:46, the center of the image drops by about half the frame height compared with the adjacent frames, indicating that front of the Rover went into a crater, possibly at 143:50:47.]143:50:49 Duke: That (possibly the crater rim) hit on the floorboard.
 That's okay.
 Well, I'm even getting dust on my helmet.
 (Pause) Boy, this is neat; really neat.
 (Pause) (To Houston) Okay, now between us and the Survey, Tony, we really drop off again down to the base of Stone.
 We're going down about a 4- or 5-degree slope that's still, apparently, (covered with) ejecta.
 South Ray ejecta.
 We're down to perhaps 10 percent now on block frequency.
 The character of the regolith is still the same: loosely consolidated with a rain-drop pattern.
 It probably looks that way because of the Sun.
 I'm convinced of that.
 The rocks are mostly grayish with white clasts in them.

 143:52:03 England: Okay, what's the bearing and range for that getting off the contact?